Homotopy theory with bornological coarse spaces: Locally finite homology theories and coarsification

 \subsection{{Coarsification of locally finite theories}}

-In the present paper we use locally finite homology theories as initial data in order to define coarse homology theories by coarsification.
+In this section we explain the construction of coarsifying a locally finite homology theory in the sense of Definition \ref{rewfiewrjgoiegergreefwerfw}.
+This construction is a generalization of the construction of the coarse stable homotopy theory $Q$ in Definition \ref{efifjweiof89247u23553435534543}.

+We refer to \cite{ass} for a similar construction whose input is a local homology theory on the category of uniform bornological coarse spaces.

 Let $X$ be a bornological coarse space.
-If $U$ is an entourage of $X$, then we can consider the space of controlled probability measures $P_{U}(X)$ (see \eqref{gegljio3tuio38tut3t3t34}) as a topological bornological space with the bornology generated by the subsets $P_{U}(B)$ for all bounded subsets $B$ of $X$.
+If $U$ is an entourage of $X$, then we can consider the space of controlled probability measures $P_{U}(X)$ defined in \eqref{gegljio3tuio38tut3t3t34} as a topological bornological space with the bornology generated by the subsets $P_{U}(B)$ for all bounded subsets $B$ of $X$.
 The arguments given in the proof of Lemma \ref{lefjefewjfieofeifw24} applied to the big family $\cB$ show that the bornology and the topology of $P_{U}(X)$ are compatible in the sense of Definition~\ref{fewilfjweiofoi4325345345}.
 From now we will consider $P_{U}(X)$ as an object of $\TopBorn$.

 Let $\BC^{\cC}$ be as in Remark \ref{fjwefoijewojf923ur9u23refewfwefewf} the category of pairs $(X,U)$ of a bornological coarse space $X$ and an entourage $U$ of $X$.
 We define the functor

-{On the level of morphisms $\cP$ is defined in the obvious way.}
+On the level of morphisms $\cP$ is defined in the obvious way in terms of the push-forward of measures.

-We consider a functor $E:\TopBorn\to \Sp$. \begin{ddd} We define the functor by left Kan-extension
+Let $\bC$ be a {cocomplete} stable $\infty$-category, and let $E:\TopBorn\to {\bC}$ be a functor. \begin{ddd} We define the functor by left Kan-extension

 We call $QE$ the coarsification of $E$. \end{ddd}